huoshengyu/Morpheus/README.md

 docker compose up
 ```

+# In the VSCode Docker extension:

+Right click on the morpheus docker container and select "Start", then "Attach Visual Studio Code".

 # Inside the docker container:

 Build catkin workspace (must do on first run and whenever C code is changed):